ansible/ansible-documentation/docs/docsite/rst/dev_guide/developing_collections_path.rst

 .. note::

-  If you are totally unfamiliar with the collection technology, first take a look at the :ref:`Using Ansible collections guide<collections>`.
+  If you are unfamiliar with Ansible collections, first take a look at the :ref:`Using Ansible collections guide<collections>`.

 Ansible collections are a distribution format for Ansible content that can include playbooks, roles, modules, and plugins.
 A typical collection addresses a set of related use cases.
 For example, the ``community.dns`` collection includes modules and plugins to work with DNS.